justinhw1987/invoiceflow/replit.md

 ## Overview

 This is a professional invoice management system built with React, Express, and PostgreSQL.
-The application enables users to create, track, and manage customer invoices with automated email delivery and Google Sheets integration for real-time synchronization of invoice data.
+The application enables users to create, track, and manage customer invoices with automated email delivery and Excel export functionality for invoice data.

 **Core Purpose:** Streamline invoice workflows for small businesses and freelancers by providing a centralized platform for customer management, invoice creation, payment tracking, and automated communications.

 **Key Features:**
 - Customer relationship management (CRM) with full CRUD operations
 - Invoice generation with sequential numbering and PDF preview
-- Payment status tracking with Google Sheets synchronization
+- Payment status tracking with Excel export capability
 - Automated email delivery of invoices to customers via Resend
+- Password change functionality with secure validation
 - Session-based authentication with bcrypt password hashing
 - Responsive design following Material Design principles with Linear-inspired aesthetics